faxi-online/directpay-api/README.md

 You can get the status of your transaction doing a GET request following the specification below.

 ### URL
-In test you must do post to the URL below, where 1 is the DirectPay id created in Faxi.
+In test you must do GET to the URL below, where 1 is the DirectPay id created in Faxi.
 ```
 https://test.faxi.online/api/direct-pay/1